bacciotti/restapi-flask/README.md

 This project is licensed under the MIT License.

-## Contact

-For any inquiries or issues, please contact us at [your-email@example.com].

 ---

 Leverage this User Management API to efficiently manage users in your applications with a scalable and reliable infrastructure.
 As an experienced professional, you can appreciate the thoughtfulness and best practices integrated into this project.